rubenschagas/rodaroda/README.md

 ## OVERVIEW

-This README.md document aims to guide you through the automated deployment of a DevOps project, specifically a hackathon featuring a backend service supporting CRUD operations.
+This README.md document guides you through the automated deployment of a DevOps project for a hackathon.

-The purpose of this app is to build a basic structure for a backend application, along with an automated database.
+The project focuses on a backend service supporting CRUD operations, aiming to establish a basic backend application structure with an automated database.
+This enables querying and data insertion.

-Upon sending requests to the backend, we can query and insert data into it.
+The application architecture centers on managing trips, incorporating entities such as locations (with origin and destination types), products, drivers, vehicles, and carriers.

-The master carrier's structure revolves around trips, with dependencies on entities such as location (origin and destination types), product, driver, vehicle and carrier.
+Key features include:

-Additionally, it will execute Postman collection tests against the backend and generate a visually appealing HTML report for the test run.
+Running Postman collection tests against the backend and generating detailed HTML reports, and;

-Furthermore, there are specific objectives to achieve, including the implementation of standards, design patterns, code formatters, JDoc, building an authentication process, frontend development, introducing new entities, CI-CD, cloud, observability, and enhancements to application and business rules, among others.
+Objectives encompass adopting standards and design patterns, utilizing code formatters, implementing Javadoc, securing the app through authentication, developing the frontend, expanding with new entities, and integrating CI-CD, cloud solutions, observability, and enhancements in application logic and business rules.

-Thus, the overall goal is to develop skills in the domains of DevOps, Development, QA, and SRE.
+The ultimate goal is to bolster skills across DevOps, Development, QA, and SRE domains.

 ## ARCHITECTURE